This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your baby is not gaining weight or looks like he or she is losing weight.

 - Your baby is feeding fewer than 8 times each day or does not seem to be eating enough during each feeding.

-- Your baby seems more fussy than usual or seems like he does not have the energy to breastfeed.
+- Your baby seems more fussy than usual or seems like he or she does not have the energy to breastfeed.

 - Your breasts do not feel full, or you are not leaking breast milk within 5 days of giving birth.

-- Your baby has new or increased yellowing of his skin or the whites of his eyes.
+- Your baby has new or increased yellowing of his or her skin or the whites of his or her eyes.

 - You feel very depressed.